CityRecorder Classes 2024

 Fancy Free** (Booth, Ricketts)

 Sixteenth- and 17th-century instrumental fantasias allowed English, French, and other composers to exercise counterpoint freely, employing imitation, scales, chordal passages, and changes of mensuration, usually without basing works on cantus firmi or other pre-existing music.
-Fun!c.
+Fun!

 Late Morning Classes